Road Tripping thru Southern California | Mother Daughter Edition

 I asked her where she wanted to go and every single time she’d say she wanted to see the Hollywood sign.
 I tried to convince her otherwise explaining that it wasn’t what she thought it would be and that they make Hollywood look so much different on T.V. than it actually is in real life but she insisted.
 I remembered why we were taking this trip in the first place-so we could spend time doing something she loved- so I booked the tickets and off we went to the west coast with my suitcase and my iphone!
 Yes, all photos were taken on an iphone! 🙂

 We had so much fun, put lots of miles on the car (803 to be exact) taking mini road trips all throughout SoCal and created lots of memories and shared lots of laughs.
 One thing that I didn’t realize was that you can keep an eye on the Car accident news so you can avoid any nasty accidents and traffic.
 This would have come in very handy because we, unfortunately, ran into a bit of congestion on the way.
 We weren’t too annoyed though because that’s just to be expected.
 We still loved the whole journey.
 So much so that I am going to make this an annual trip with each year having a different destination and a different city to explore!
 I have 5 more years to have a “school aged” daughter before she heads off to college and I want to take advantage of her company while I can.
+With that being said, I also can’t wait to bring her back when she’s older and enjoy happy hour victoria bc to its fullest.
 Thanks to my photographer friend Allison, who put us up on her beautiful home in Pasadena and who provided not only friendly hospitality but amazing conversation and belly laughs!!
 I will treasure this trip for years to come! <3 In total, we visited: The Hollywood sign near Griffiths Observatory Hollywood Boulvard TCL Chinese Theatre Warner Brothers Studios Paramount Ranch Drove the Pacific North Highway Malibu Santa Monica Pier Hotel Del Coronado in San Diego La Jolla Cove sealions Laguna Beach + the Pirate Beach Tower Palm Springs Windmills in Coachella Valley Joshua Tree National Park

 Visited the American landmark the Hollywood sign from Griffiths Park situated on Mount Lee, in the Hollywood Hills area of the Santa Monica Mountains.